mkorman9/dragonsectorteaser2019/PlayCAP/README.md

 ];
 ```

-I copied it to app.html, and retrieved the flag
+I copied inputs to to app.html, and retrieved the flag

 ![flag](screenshots/flag.png)